-Third, for the MPI data, we use only the goniometer method described above.
-One of us (MW) made the measurements with instructions only on the mechanics of the measurement.
-To avoid bias, MW was given no prior knowledge of the results of the previous studies outlined above or of how platform surface interior angle may function in flake production.
-In the course of measuring the flakes, several problematic platforms were identified where the measurement of the platform surface interior angle was not as clear as the person selecting the flakes (SPM) had initially believed.
+Lastly, for the MPI data, we use only the goniometer method described above.
+One of us (MW) made the measurements with instructions only on how to perform it..
+To avoid bias, MW was given no prior knowledge of the results of the previous studies outlined above or of how PSIA may function in flake production.
+In the course of measuring the flakes, several problematic platforms were identified where the measurement of the PSIA was not as clear as the person selecting the flakes (SPM) had initially believed.
 These flakes were removed from the analysis.

 We use the R () statistical environment to do this analysis.
 This paper is an rMarkdown document, and it is included in the supplementary information along with the data files needed to compile the document and replicate all of the figures, tables, and statistics.